georgrybski/image-management-service/README.md

 This microservice is designed to store and retrieve images from MongoDB using Spring Boot and RabbitMQ.

+Generally speaking, it would be more interesting to send images to a bucket like S3, possibly from the front-end with a pre-signed url to avoid blocking I/O operations and take the strain off the server-side.

+This project is just my personal experimentation with MongoDB.

 ## Installation

 To use this service, you will need to have Java 17+ and you'll also need to have MongoDB and RabbitMQ installed.